CSBSJU/CSCI-130/files/labs/Lab05/Lab.md

 compounded), and *R* is the [nominal interest rate](https://en.wikipedia.org/wiki/Nominal_interest_rate).

   a.
 When done, convert your program to VB.
-Present the total amount of earned
+Using a MsgBox, present the total
-     interest to the user using a MsgBox and in a sentence of the following
+     amount of earned interest to the user in a sentence of the following form:
-     form:

      ```
      After 10 years of compounding, your savings account with an initial balance